 Data Analysis.
 Hyperscanning results depend on an estimator to quantify brain-to-brain synchrony.
 In the current study, we calculated the WTC of oxy-Hb signals of corresponding channels as a measure of brain-to-brain synchrony.
-Wavelet-based methods have the advantage that they consider the non-linear dynamics of time series in the time-frequency space.
+Wavelet-based methods have the advantage that they consider the oscillatory dynamics of time series in the time-frequency space.
 The WTC is a non-directed measure calculated from wavelet transformed time series, representing the strength of the relationship between two time series.
-In future studies, it would be interesting to additionally include directed measures, such as Granger causality, in order to examine which participant “leads” the activity (see for instance Pan et al.16).
-Furthermore, while many previous fNIRS-based hyperscanning studies examine brain-to-brain synchrony in only one signal (e.g., oxy-Hb), it is advisable to consider both oxy-Hb and deoxy-Hb (and possibly total-Hb) in order to take full advantage of the fNIRS technique16.
+In future studies, it would be interesting to additionally include directed measures, such as Granger causality, in order to examine which participant “leads” the activity (see for instance Pan et al.15).
+Furthermore, while many previous fNIRS-based hyperscanning studies examine brain-to-brain synchrony in only one signal (e.g., oxy-Hb), it is advisable to consider both oxy-Hb and deoxy-Hb (and possibly total-Hb) in order to take full advantage of the fNIRS technique15.

 Limitations.
-Although fNIRS offers a promising, rapidly growing neuroimaging technique, some technical limitations associated with the device need to be considered when planning such a study (for a recent review see Pinti et al.31).
+Although fNIRS offers a promising, rapidly growing neuroimaging technique, some technical limitations associated with the device need to be considered when planning such a study (for a recent review see Pinti et al.30).
 In comparison to EEG and fMRI, fNIRS is more resistant to motion artifacts, yet, it still requires sufficient motion artifact control and detection.
 There are several potential causes of artifacts.
 First, some participants tend to move their head abruptly, in particular infants and children, and thereby might pull on the fiber tracts, affecting the optode contact.
-Developments of new fiberless devices are more robust to movement and even allow investigations of active tasks31.
+Developments of new fiberless devices are more robust to movement and thereby allow investigations of active tasks30.
 The use of a chin-rest can serve as an additional motion artifact control; however, it limits the ability to record brain activities in natural interactions.
 Second, acquiring an adequate optode contact can be hindered by dark, curly and / or thick hair of the participant.
 Placing the optodes can thus be time-consuming and a perfect signal is not always guaranteed.
 Third, depending on the fNIRS system, wearing optodes for a longer period of time can put pressure on the participant’s head, which can be experienced as unpleasant.
 This does not only limit the recording time of the experiment but might also lead to more movement and artifacts (e.g., smaller children might pull on the cap).
 In addition to motion artifacts, it is noteworthy that fNIRS provides measures of the cortical surface only.
 Finally, there are no standardized data analysis guidelines yet.
-Several toolboxes were developed over the past years and first attempts were made to analyze the effectiveness of various preprocessing techniques (e.g., Brigadoi et al.32 and Cooper et al.33).
+Several toolboxes were developed over the past years and first attempts were made to analyze the effectiveness of various preprocessing techniques (e.g., Brigadoi et al.31 and Cooper et al.32).
 Moreover, the analytical protocol presented in this article shows one way to analyze fNIRS hyperscanning data.
 Importantly, the selected parameters of the analysis should be understood as one possible option and not as a standard guideline.
-Several other analytical protocols for fNIRS hyperscanning have been developed in the last years by different research groups (see for instance Cui et al.13; Hirsch et al.34).
+Several other analytical protocols for fNIRS hyperscanning have been developed in the last years by different research groups (see for instance Cui et al.12; Hirsch et al.33).

-Conclusion. fNIRS hyperscanning is a promising technique to gain further insights into the neurobiological underpinnings of social interactions35.
+Conclusion. fNIRS hyperscanning is a promising technique to gain further insights into the neurobiological underpinnings of social interactions34.
 In the future, portable and fiberless NIRS devices may be particularly important when examining brain-to-brain synchrony in natural interactions and moving from the dyad towards larger groups of subjects.
 Finally, combining different neuroimaging techniques, e.g., EEG-fNIRS, may provide new insights, broadening our understanding of brain-to-brain synchrony.